 Real vintage Fender amps, and a Gibson Historic Reissue Les Paul Jr...
 A killer combo that is hard to beat.
 The amps are daisy chained- a 1966 Fender Champ, and a 1965 Fender Vibro-Champ.
 A Fender Champ by itself is "good to go" if sound reinforcement is available.
 Without a P.A., it's a safer bet with a pair of them daisy chained, as in the video.
 Band dynamics are key as well.
 If it's all out heavy hitting rock 'n roll, then more power is advised.
 But you can see here, that with the right guitar tone, they work great.
 And the Gibson Custom Shop Les Paul Junior Historic 1957 Reissue has P-90 pick-up and mahogany wood tone in spades.

 Les Paul Junior Reissue.
-My main gig-rig since about 2007.
+My main gig-rig since about 2007 (previously I'd been using a 1959 Double Cut Junior since about 1990).
 Mahogany flat top, Louisville Slugger neck, and the iconic P-90.
 Thing kills for slide work.
 I permanently affixed the strap to the upper-bout with a washer.
 It's either that, or a strap-lock, on the upper bout of a Les Paul for me.
 The secret to making this guitar work- it's all in the tone (knob).
 I actually like this guitar better than a real one.

 I have used Les Paul Juniors throughout my career.
 On the Two Kinds Of Light album 'I Can Shine' we used Gibson SG's, solely P-90 equipped models, in tradition with the use of P-90 Juniors.
 However, on the album Marshall Amplifiers were used exclusively for the electric guitar and bass.
 Champ Amps are a better vehicle to get you thru a small gig.